oroinc/documentation/backend/entities/customize-datagrids/backend/extensions/totals.rst

 Totals Extension
 ================

-This extension provides the totals aggregation, which are displayed in grid's footer (tfoot).
+This extension provides the aggregation of the total, which is displayed in the grid's footer (tfoot).

 Settings
 --------